Team2338/team-site/README.md

 ### 1. Content Review ☑

+We should consider obfuscating the email address, otherwise the coaches email will start getting a bunch of spam.

+Are the sponsors up to date?
+I haven't heard of half of em....

 ### 2. Design and Layout ☑

+The subteam pictures need more whitespace around them. could be acheived either via CSS or modifying the image files.

+RESPNSIVE DESIGN?????
+Theres overflowing text everywhere, no mobile nav, etc.

+We probably should switch the twitter logo for the X logo

+Go through the branding guide and make sure we're complying with the font uses, logo uses, color uses, etc

 ### 3. Functionality ☑

+How is that contact form going to work.
+That seems like it will need a backend which seems unecesary considering that we disclose the email right beside it.

+Ideally on the robots page, and then end it'd seemlessly scroll back to the beginning instead of scrolling past all of them to get there

 ### 4. SEO and Analytics ☐